tmcgrath/cassandra-ingest/README.md

 -- select t.*, r.* from tags t cross join ratings r on t.user_id = r.user_id where t.user_id = 1

-// Maybe Dockerize this ^

-* RDMBS to Cassandra Bulk Load

 Notes
-* Create video of running it and then describe each stage

 * Multi-table is filtering for only users and movies tables